syncfusion-content/maui-docs/MAUI/TreeView/load-on-demand.md

 ## On-demand loading of child items

-For on-demand loading of child items, the [Execute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.command.execute?view=net-maui-8.0) method of `LoadOnDemandCommand` is where you can load child items for the node.
+To achieve on-demand loading of child items, utilize the [Execute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.command.execute?view=net-maui-8.0) method of `LoadOnDemandCommand` where you can initiate the loading of child items for the respective node.
 This method is triggered when the user expands the tree node.
 Within `LoadOnDemand.Execute`, you can perform the following operations.

-* Manage the visibility of the expander by adjusting [TreeViewNode.ShowExpanderAnimation]() until the data is fetched.
+* Manage the visibility of the busy indicator by using `TreeViewNode.ShowExpanderAnimation` until the data is fetched.

-* Once the data is retrieved, populate the child nodes by invoking [TreeViewNode.PopulateChildNodes](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_PopulateChildNodes_System_Collections_IEnumerable_) and passing the collection of child items.
+* Once the data is retrieved, populate the child nodes by invoking [TreeViewNode.PopulateChildNodes](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_PopulateChildNodes_System_Collections_IEnumerable_) by passing the collection of child items.

 * As the expanding operation is not handled by the `TreeView` during the execution of the load-on-demand command, you need to set [TreeViewNode.IsExpanded](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_IsExpanded) to `true` to expand the tree node after populating the child nodes.

 * To avoid repeatedly populating child items each time the node expands, you can skip this step based on the count of [TreeViewNode.ChildNodes](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_ChildNodes).

 * Utilize the [TreeViewNode.VisibleNodesCount](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_VisibleNodesCount) property to determine the number of child nodes displayed in the view.

-* The presence of child nodes for a TreeView node can be determined by the return value of the [HasChildNodes](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_HasChildNodes) property.
+* The presence of child nodes for a TreeViewNode can be determined by the return value of the [HasChildNodes](https://help.syncfusion.com/cr/maui/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_HasChildNodes) property.
 It returns `true` if the node has child nodes, otherwise `false`.

 {% tabs %}
-{% highlight c# %}
+{% highlight c# hl_lines="9 32 42 51" %}

-    /// <summary>
-    /// Execute method is called when any item is requested for load-on-demand items.
-    /// </summary>
-    /// <param name="obj">TreeViewNode is passed as default parameter </param>
-    private void ExecuteOnDemandLoading(object obj)
-    {
-      var node = obj as TreeViewNode;

-    // Skip the repeated population of child items when every time the node expands. if (node.ChildNodes.Count > 0)
-    {
-        node.IsExpanded = true;
-        return;
-    }

     /// <summary>
     /// CanExecute method is called before expanding and initialization of node.
 Returns whether the node has child nodes or not.
     /// Based on the return value, the expander visibility of the node is handled.